When is the Best Time to Visit Tulum?

 - Tulum Food, Spirits, and Wine Festival: Four-day event featuring highly awarded local and international chefs and mixologists as they fuse their knowledge and talent with local spices, produce, and gastronomical traditions.
 Events range from street food to elegant dinner parties, along with tequila, wine, and mezcal tastings.
 Proceeds benefit a local charity.

-- OHL Golf Classic: An official, PGA tour with over 100 pro-golfers competing for a huge prize in four rounds over the course of one week.
+- Mayakoba Golf Classic: An official, PGA tour with over 100 pro-golfers competing for a huge prize in four rounds over the course of one week.
 The event takes place in Mayakoba at the El Camaleón golf course just north of Playa del Carmen.
 Some of the proceeds benefit local charities.